Task Force Rural Africa

 - partnering African countries in developing and protecting their geographical indications

-The Task Force Rural Africa will draw from these meetings and outcomes.
+The Task Force Rural Africa will build on these strong foundations and draw inspiration from the outcomes of these meetings.